Europe is diverse, we have different languages, landscapes, cultures, traditions etc. One thing we have in common is the popularity of sport.

 Boxing in Russia

 Boxing is hugely popular in Russia and the nation has produced some of the toughest and most skilful boxers.
 Former WBA heavyweights Alexander Povetkin and Nikolai Valuev are two recent household names.
+Currently, in Russia, there are some exciting fighters in light-heavyweight division in particular such as Artur Beterbiev, Dmitry Bivol and Sergey Kovalev.
 Boxing has earnt Russia many Olympic gold medals over the years too.

 Gymnastics in Russia

 Talking of gold medals, next we have gymnastics.
 The Russians, both male and female are always one of the top nations at every Olympics.
-The sport is popular throughout Russia, especially with the under 20’s.
+Russia has won more gymnastics medals than any other country in the world.
+Gymnastics is popular throughout Russia, especially with the under 20’s.

 Tennis in Russia